Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 During the early access period, a runtime will be subject to the **Early Access** limitations listed in the [early access support document](./early_access.md).

-### .NET 5 End of Official Support

-On May 8th, 2022 .NET 5 will no longer be offered as an option in the create process for App Service.
-Existing apps targeting .NET 5 will not be affected.

-### End of Life
+## End of Life

-Once a version of .NET has reached it's end of life (EOL) it will no longer be available from Runtime Stack selection dropdown.
+Once a version of .NET has reached it's end of life (EOL) it will no longer be available as a selection in the Azure Portal or Azure CLI.

 Existing applications configured to target a runtime version that has reached EOL should continue to work but will be out of support.